-I’m sure we have all had jobs where it’s a struggle to get out of bed in the morning and you eventually arrive at your desk struggling to find the motivation to work.
+Everyone has had a job where it’s a struggle to get out of bed in the morning and you eventually arrive at your desk struggling to find the motivation to work.

-Unfortunately this may be the reality for many people in their existing roles.
-Although there can be obvious reasons why you hate your job; from a terrible boss to an uncooperative team.
-Sometimes the reasons you are feeling miserable in the workplace can be more subtle, many of which you may not even realise are happening.
+There can be many reasons why you hate your job, ranging from a terrible boss to an uncooperative team.
+Sometimes the reasons why you are feeling miserable in the workplace can be more subtle, many of which you may not even realise are happening.

-I’ve listed below the top ten reasons why it may be time to start searching for that new opportunity:
+Here are a list of the top ten reasons why it may be time to start searching for a new job.

 I hate my job: 1.
 You are working till stupid-o’clock